 It's a rare plant in Florida; the Institute for Regional Conservation considers it to be imperiled in South Florida, but can be abundant in places where it's found.
 We've seen it more frequently in northern Palm Beach County into Martin than in points farther south, with Jupiter/Juno Beach being the unofficial dividing line.
 IRC says it's been reported as far south as Secret Woods Nature Center along the New River in Broward, and at Delray Oaks Natural Area in Delray Beach, but both populations are likely gone.
 The first place we saw it was at Pondhawk Natural Area in Boca Raton, but almost certainly it was planted there as the natural area was developed.

 Lindenleaf likes wet soils, but unlike some other native hibiscus it doesn't need to be inundated to survive.
-It can found in places that are seasonally covered with water and it can tolerate some drought as well.
+It can be found in places that are seasonally covered with water and it can tolerate some drought as well.
 Habitat includes pinelands and the edges of wetlands.

 Lindenleaf rosemallow is a fairly large shrub, growing to about six feet, and can be wider than it is tall.
 The leaves are heart-shaped, with shallow lobes; stems are fairly bristly.
 Flowers, which can be six inches long or more, appear all year.
 In Hawaii, the plant can exceed 10 feet in height, with a spread of eight feet or more.